 Details for the portfolio assessment will be given at course start.
 Students will be assessed on written assignments, on understanding of the materials, on ability to conceptualise the course content and on making application to the case and to their current local situations.
 Their papers, short assignments, and peer feedback contributions will be the basis for a grade.

 150 hours during eight weeks

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse)

 NB!
-Course registration before January 5, 2017.
+Course registration to firstname.lastname@example.org.
 The course is based on collaboration between universities in Norway (NMBU), Sweden (SLU), Denmark (KU) and FInland (HU), and participating students will come from all of these institutions.

 An external examiner approves the course plan, literature and chosen parts of the student portfolio.